-Many women say there is a lack of respect from men during the mixed practice/tournament.
+Many women say there is a lack of respect from men during the mixed practice or tournament.
 What advice do you have for them?

-Recently I was hoping to be chosen by the HPA to train in SA.
+“Players I know treat me the same.
+What I have experienced is that people expect my male peers to be better than me, so automatically they get preference.
+Recently, I was hoping to be chosen by the HPA to train in SA.
 They considered taking me but felt it would be too difficult to take just one girl in a group of 12 boys.
-I was going to miss out on a brilliant opportunity to train for 9 days with some of my team mates.
+I was going to miss out on a brilliant opportunity to train for nine days with some of my teammates.
 I was gutted!

 What would you like to change in women’s polo?
 What more do you want to see in women’s polo?

-What are your favourite tournaments and do you have a favourite polo memory or story?
+What are your favorite tournaments and do you have a favorite polo memory or story?

-Often my Dad will collect me early from school and we will drive round to watch some of the weekday afternoon games at Amersham grounds at Cowdray.
-Polo and pizza, Its fab to leave school and 5 minutes later be watching Cambiaso or Facundo play and see their ponies.
+“Often, my dad will collect me early from school and we will drive round to watch some of the weekday afternoon games at Amersham grounds at Cowdray.
+It’s fab to leave school and five minutes later be watching Cambiaso or Facundo play and see their ponies.

-Do you have a rest from polo?
+Do you take a rest from polo?
 What do you do?
-Your favourite holiday destination?
+Where’s your favorite holiday destination?
 What do you like doing when you are not playing?
 Do you have any hobbies?

+“Favorite holiday destination is anywhere I get a chance to play polo and tennis.
 We also love to ski as a family.
-My heart is in Africa, I have been supporting fundraising for save the rhino.org since I was 6 yrs.
-Botswana is our favourite place.
-It would be awesome to play polo on the Makgadighadi Pans with Meerkats watching.
-Check out @ridebotswana, great people to ride with in Botswana.
+My heart is in Africa—I have been supporting fundraising to save the rhino.org since I was six years old.
+Botswana is our favorite place.
+It would be awesome to play polo on the Makgadikgadi Pans with meerkats watching.”

 What do you want to achieve in polo in the future?

-What women polo player you admire and why?
+Which women polo player do you admire and why?